Association of Anaesthetists of Great Britain and Ireland: Publications

-Anaesthesia

-Anaesthesia is the official journal of the Association and is international in scope and comprehensive in coverage.
+Anaesthesia is the society's official journal, with an international scope.
 It publishes original, peer-reviewed articles on all aspects of general and regional anaesthesia, intensive care and pain therapy, including research on equipment.
-Although primarily a clinical journal, it welcomes submissions of basic science papers if the authors can demonstrate their clinical relevance.

-Anaesthesia News

-Anaesthesia News is the official newsletter of the Association.
+Anaesthesia Reports is another official journal, also with an international scope.
+It publishes original, peer-reviewed case reports, media content, and associated papers on all aspects of anaesthesia, peri-operative medicine, intensive care and pain therapy.

+The association also publishes the newsletter Anaesthesia News.
 Regular features include reports from the officers and president, items specific to trainees, a history page, a specialist society page, letters to the editor and an editorial.

-Anaesthesia Reports

-Anaesthesia Reports is an official journal of the Association of Anaesthetists.
-It is international in scope and publishes original, peer-reviewed case reports, media content, and associated papers on all aspects of anaesthesia, peri-operative medicine, intensive care and pain therapy.